 TTM: trailing 12 months

-There are currently 1.7 million Daktronics shares held short by investors – that's known as Daktronics's "short interest".
-This figure is 31.3% down from 2.4 million last month.
+There are currently 1.2 million Daktronics shares held short by investors – that's known as Daktronics's "short interest".
+This figure is 2.2% up from 1.2 million last month.

 There are a few different ways that this level of interest in shorting Daktronics shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Daktronics.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Daktronics.